MicrosoftDocs/PowerShell-Docs/gallery/psgallery/psgallery_gdpr_dsr.md

 The PowerShell Gallery does not store EUII data for users who have not created a PowerShell Gallery account, other than email correspondence initiated by the user.

 Users who create a PowerShell Gallery account can publish items to the PowerShell Gallery.
-Those items are expected to be PowerShell code, but may contain other information.
+Those items are expected to be PowerShell code, but may contain other information including personal information.
 The information below will show how you can get all the items you have published to the PowerShell Gallery.

 ## DSR Export of PowerShell Gallery Data